alltheplaces/alltheplaces/README.md

 ### Structured Data

 Some websites may already be publishing there data in a [standard way](https://schema.org/).
-We can parse these with our [StructuredDataSpider](https://github.com/alltheplaces/alltheplaces/blob/master/locations/structured_data_spider.py), use a `SitemapSpider` or `CrawlSpider` to obtain the pages and pass them to `parse_sd` it will parse any Microdata or Linked Data with a type defined in `wanted_types`, you can then clean up the item, or add extra attributes with `inspect_item`.
+We can parse these with our [StructuredDataSpider](https://github.com/alltheplaces/alltheplaces/blob/master/locations/structured_data_spider.py), use a `SitemapSpider` or `CrawlSpider` to obtain the pages and pass them to `parse_sd` it will parse any Microdata or Linked Data with a type defined in `wanted_types`, you can clean up source data with `pre_process_data` and clean up the item, or add extra attributes with `post_process_item`.

 [validator.schema.org](https://validator.schema.org/) can be really helpful when making spiders to see what structured data is available.